-Equal opportunity is all about people having a fair chance at being who they want to be in life and society not holding anyone back.
-Most people just want to live in a fair society that gives everyone a chance, but that is not where we are nor where we are heading.
-Video by Brittany Pettibone.
+Equal opportunity is all about people having a fair chance at being who they want to be in life and society not holding anyone back, this is not to promote everyone to equality but to keep out of the way, to not go along with quotas and to avoid at all cost pursuing equal outcomes for groups.
+We are all different in our likes and dislikes but most people just want to live in a fair society that gives everyone a chance, in other words EQUAL OPPORTUNITY.

 We have quotas for everything that women want to be wherever they are a minority but not the other way around for men, we should have neither, these are immutable identity groups, we should instead refuse to prescribe quotas and special treatment, What a rich and exciting world it would be with equal opportunity for people to be who they want to be and not worry about equal group outcomes, people are different, celebrate it.